Anti-Phishing Training (Still) Does Not Work: A Large-Scale Reproduction of Phishing Training Inefficacy Grounded in the NIST Phish Scale: Background and Related Work

+Our review and analysis of prior work is summarized in~\cref{tab:phishing-study-review}.
+We contribute to the body of knowledge on phishing training by conducting another large-scale study situated in a real-world context (table columns 2-4), incorporating a complexity measure (column 5), and a comparison of multiple training approaches (column 6).
+Our study tests hypotheses derived from prior work (final column).
+The remainder of this section describes these contributions.
+For general surveys of knowledge about human factors in phishing training, we refer the reader to~\cite{marshallExploringEvidenceEmail2024,franzSoK}.

-Many phishing training studies have been conducted in controlled laboratory settings, where researchers benefit from a high degree of experimental control.
+\myparagraph{Lab vs. Real-world Studies} Many early phishing training studies were conducted in controlled laboratory settings, where researchers benefit from a high degree of experimental control.
 Studies of this sort have provided numerous insights, including that active learning and immediate feedback can improve short-term detection rates, and have explored how individual differences affect training outcomes~\cite{sumnerExaminingFactorsImpacting2022, marshallExploringEvidenceEmail2024}.
-However, as noted by Franz \etal~\cite{franzWeShouldConsider2021}, these controlled settings may lack ecological validity.
+However, as noted by Franz \etal~\cite{franzSoK}, these controlled settings may lack ecological validity.
 In laboratory environments, participant samples are typically small and consist of homogeneous groups such as academics and students.
-Due to this, and the artificial nature of lab tasks, these studies may not accurately reflect the complexities and distractions of real-world environments.
-This raises questions about the generalizability of laboratory findings to operational contexts, where additional factors can alter training effectiveness.

 In response, a growing number of studies have begun examining phishing training in real-world organizational environments.
-Doing \etal~\cite{doingAnalysisPhishingReporting2024} analyzed phishing reporting behaviors across thousands of bank employees, while Ho \etal~\cite{hoUnderstandingEfficacyPhishing2025} conducted a comprehensive evaluation with over 19,500 healthcare employees across 10 simulated phishing campaigns, reporting minimal effectiveness of both annual cybersecurity awareness training and embedded anti-phishing training.
-To date, however, these larger studies have lacked a standardized method for assessing the difficulty of the phishing lures in question~\cite{hoUnderstandingEfficacyPhishing2025, doingAnalysisPhishingReporting2024}, or have focused primarily on observational analysis rather than controlled training interventions with standardized difficulty measures~\cite{doingAnalysisPhishingReporting2024}.

-Our study contributes to the evidence on real-world human phishing resilience, with data from approximately 12,000 subjects in a fintech enterprise, while maintaining experimental control and measuring lure difficulty with the NIST Phish Scale framework.
-This approach allows us to examine whether the modest training effects we observe align with Ho \etal's findings, while providing additional insights into how training effectiveness varies by phishing sophistication.
+For example, Doing \etal~\cite{doingAnalysisPhishingReporting2024} analyzed phishing behaviors in bank employees, and Ho \etal~\cite{hoUnderstandingEfficacyPhishing2025} studied healthcare employees.
+Lain \etal has also conducted large-scale real-world measurements of training effectiveness~\cite{lain2022phishing,lain2024content} Our study echoes some of these prior results in a different organizational context.